JamesDunlop/nancyfx-testing/README.md

 * And another
 * And another
 * And another
-* Remote change on test branch
+* Change on remote branch
-* Remote chng brnch